Research Ethics and Integrity framework

 Schools can also refer proposals to another School's Ethics Committee, if that committee contains more appropriate expertise to assess the proposal (for instance a relevant School Ethics Committee within CHSS).
 Where this is done, the Ethics Officer remains responsible within the School for ensuring the research proposal has been reviewed and approved.

-If the research includes a questionnaire or survey, the University's Student Survey Panel assesses requests for access to the University's student body.
+If the research includes a questionnaire or survey, the University's Student Surveys Ethics Committee assesses requests for access to the University's student body.
 Where such work is conducted within a single School, the appropriate Ethics Officer will be able to assist researchers through the normal review procedure.

-Researchers should consider the possible Ethics implications of their research during the pre-award stage of any proposal.
+Researchers should consider the possible ethical implications of their research during the pre-award stage of any proposal.
 It is their responsibility to seek strategies that will minimise the negative impact of their research.

 It is anticipated that relatively few proposals will require full ethical review.
 Under normal circumstances, committees should have fairly rapid turnaround times for reviews, although this can vary depending on the time of the year.